Grafenbergalm | © Steiermark Tourismus | pixelmaker.at Grafenbergalm | © Steiermark Tourismus | pixelmaker.at

 Experience the alpine pastures of Styria

-Almost a quarter of all Austrian alpine pastures are located in Styria – that's around 1,700 pastures.
+Almost a quarter of all Austrian alpine pastures are located in Styria – that's about 1,660 pastures.
 Their area corresponds to an area 2.7 times the size of Lake Constance or 67.6 times the size of Frankfurt Airport.
 Plenty of space, then, to leave the hustle and bustle behind and enjoy the peace and quiet high above the valley.

 Tranquil and idyllic on the one hand, productive on the other: The alpine pastures are not only lush and green to the delight of the cows.
 Culinary traditions are also cultivated here, and butter, cheese as well as other local products are made by hand.
+Everything is organic and regional: For breakfast, you get what the mountain pastures have to offer.
+Home-smoked bacon, hand-churned butter made from fresh milk or home-baked bread will all delight your palate.

 More Details